Anthony-Mendola/ParkHere/README.md

 # ParkHere

 ParkHere is a Ruby on Rails web app that helps make parking easy!

-* Users can view all listings or sign up and login to create their own listing
+You can view listings of available parking spaces and you can sign-up to post your own space for rent.

-* When creating a listing, users will have the option to upload a photo and provide details
+## Installation

+1. Fork and clone this repo
+2. Run 'Bundle Install'
+3. Migrate the database: `rake db:migrate`
+4. Run `rails s`

 ## Contributing